arturoceballos/react-video-player/README.md

 ## <a name="rendering-components-to-the-dom"></a>Rendering Components to the DOM

-To render a component to the DOM invoke the render method on the ReactDOM object and pass in 2 arguments
+To render a component to the DOM invoke the render method on the ReactDOM object and pass in 2 arguments.

-1. Your component that you want rendered (using jsx syntax)
+1. Your component that you want rendered (using jsx syntax).

-2. Where you want your component to be rendered on the page
+2. Where you want your component to be rendered on the page.

 ```javascript
 ReactDOM.render(<App />, document.querySelector('.container'));
 ```